Dry Eye Disease

 Dry eye disease (DED) is a common issue that affects hundreds of millions of people worldwide, making it one of the top reasons for visits to eye care practitioners.1 Depending on location in the world, its prevalence can be anywhere from 8.7% to 64%.2

 For some, dry eye is just an occasional annoyance.
 But for others, moderate to severe DED can bring significant pain, make daily activities tough, lower energy levels, impact overall health, and even lead to depression.
 Quality of life (QoL) is influenced by various factors, especially when it comes to mental health and its social and economic repercussions.
-Interestingly, when it comes to vision-related QoL, DED has quite an impact, showing similar or even greater effects compared to conditions like macular degeneration, glaucoma, retinal detachment, and allergic conjunctivitis.3 Research has found an interesting connection between DED and feelings of depression, anxiety, and mood swings.4 One of the main reasons behind this is that many patients dealing with DED aren’t aware that there’s help available, so they don’t go looking for treatment.
-Recent studies even suggest that not getting diagnosed is associated with worse mental health-related quality of life for those with severe DED.3
+Interestingly, when it comes to vision-related QoL, DED has quite an impact, showing similar or even greater effects compared to conditions like macular degeneration, glaucoma, retinal detachment, and allergic conjunctivitis4.
+Research has found an interesting connection between DED and feelings of depression, anxiety, and mood swings5.
+One of the main reasons behind this is that many patients dealing with DED aren’t aware that there’s help available, so they don’t go looking for treatment.
+Recent studies even suggest that not getting diagnosed is associated with worse mental health-related quality of life for those with severe DED4.

 If severe dry eyes are left untreated, it can cause serious problems such as eye infections, inflammation, corneal abrasions, corneal ulcers, and even vision loss.
 So, it’s crucial for patients to address the symptoms early and seek appropriate treatment.

-For more details on DEWS II, click here.
+For more details on DEWSIII, click here.

 To really grasp the mechanisms behind dry eye disease, it’s key to understand the tear film’s structure and function.
 The tear film is a complex layer that covers the eye’s surface.
 It plays several crucial roles: protecting, nourishing, and lubricating the eye, as well as forming the first refractive surface of the visual system.
 Although it’s a bit of an oversimplification, the tear film is still often described using the classic three-layer model.
 However, more recently, it is encouraged to think of it as more of a mucoaqueous continuum.
-This means there’s a higher concentration of mucins closer to the eye’s surface and more aqueous fluid moving towards the lipid layer.7 Traditionally, the function of the different layers are as follows:
+This means there’s a higher concentration of mucins closer to the eye’s surface and more aqueous fluid moving towards the lipid layer3.

 - The innermost mucin layer helps the tears stick to the surface of the eye.